 Allsky (or weather) camera is one of the most important parts of the modern observatory.

-It’s very important to monitor sky conditions during night observations, especially when the observatory is remote controlled or should be fully automatic.
+It’s important to monitor sky conditions during night observations, especially when the observatory is remote controlled or fully automatic.
 Different vendors provide different solutions.
-But all they are share the same problems: very high prices, lack of autonomy (PC is required) and lack of useful sensors like temperature, sky temperature, and so on.
-So, to build a complete system you need the camera itself, PC, weather station, cloud sensor.
+But all they are share the same problems: very high prices, lack of autonomy (PC is required), and lack of useful sensors like temperature, sky temperature, and so on.
+To build a complete system, you need the camera itself, PC, weather station, and cloud sensor.
 The full price and complexity of this system are very high.

 But this, not a Jedi path, right?

-To build this device I used a small ABS electricity case from the hardware store.
-On the top cap, I’ve made a hole and glued 120mm dome from the CCTV camera.
-Also, IR cloud sensor can be found here.
+To build this device, I used a small ABS electricity case from the hardware store.
+I’ve made a hole and glued a 120mm dome from the CCTV camera on the top cap.
+Also, the IR cloud sensor can be found here.
 Please read my article about this sensor.